zazuko/barnard59/.changeset/dirty-starfishes-jog.md

 "barnard59-base": minor
 ---

-Addded an operation to read standard input
+Added an operation to read standard input